romanvm/django-tinymce4-lite/docs/advanced.rst

 The `preview`_ plugin in TinyMCE 4, unlike in TinyMCE 3, does not support custom preview dialogs.
 Use :ref:`custom Style Sheets<custom-css>` as described in the first subsection on this page.
-They work for a preview window too.
+They work for the preview window too.

 .. _codesample: https://www.tinymce.com/docs/plugins/codesample/
 .. _Prism: http://prismjs.com/